 Homebuyers Are on the Move, But Where Are They Going?

-Cross-country moves died down in the beginning of 2025 as high mortgage rates and home prices kept homeowners locked in place.
-However, as rates crept down, domestic moves have picked up.
 In Q-4 2025, 18.8% of homebuyers moved to a different part of the U.S., up 17.9% from a year earlier, according to a report from real estate marketing platform Redfin.
+Why?
+As mortgage interest rates and home prices in some markets crept down, if slighly, domestic migration picked up.

 Which metros are attracting the most homebuyers?

 Sacramento, Calif., and Las Vegas saw the most inbound homebuyers.
-These metros recorded respective net inflows of 4,268 and 4,160.
-Four Florida metros—Cape Coral, North Port, Miami, and Orlando—also topped the list.
-The report notes that compared with other cities, these metros tend to offer more affordable home prices.
+These metros recorded net inflows of 4,268 and 4,160, respectively.
+Four Florida metros—Cape Coral, North Port, Miami, and Orlando—also were high on the list.
+Compared with other cities, these metros tend to offer more affordable home prices, according to the report.

 Where are homebuyers leaving?

 On the other end of the spectrum, homebuyers are clearing out of traditionally expensive coastal metros, such as Los Angeles and New York City.
-In these two cities, net outflow reached a respective 25,908 and 23,080.
-San Francisco and Seattle follow with respective net outflows of 21,230 and 19,154.
+In these two cities, net outflow reached 25,908 and 23,080, respectively.
+San Francisco followed with a net outflow of 21,230, while Seattle saw a net out-migration of 19,154.